This is a walkthrough on how to get various modding tools to work on Linux by using Steam and Proton.

 From this point on, follow the regular guides on how to use HD2MM.

-When running Blender natively, trying to add the SDK will throw a missing HDTool_Helper error.
+When running Blender natively, trying to add the SDK will throw a missing HDTool_Helper error, regardless of version.

 All releases of Blender can be found here, but you don't need that for this method.